In this post, I’m going to share with you my 3-step process for identifying your target audience and creating data-backed marketing personas.

-Before you can start to identify your perfect B2B target market, you need to have a solid grasp on what it is that you do best, and why potential customers would be interested in you.
+Before you can start to dive into who your perfect target customer is, you need to have a solid grasp on what it actually is that you do best — and why a new customer would be interested in you.

-Bonus features and offers aside, you need to identify the number one thing your customers would see the most value in.
-For a program like CoSchedule, it’s be the ability to manage your entire editorial calendar in one place.
+With a product like CoSchedule it’s be the ability to manage your entire editorial calendar in one place.

 If you don’t have a unique value proposition to separate yourself from the competition, you’ll forever be competing on nothing more than price.
 Identify what it is you do that no one else is doing near as well.

-What’s the best way to do this?
+The best way to do this?

-Highly detailed marketing personas.
+Creating in-depth marketing personas.

-What is a customer persona, you ask?
+What is a marketing persona, you ask?

-A marketing persona is a composite sketch of a key segment of your audience.
-For content marketing purposes, you need personas to help you deliver content that will be most relevant and useful to your audience.
+“A marketing persona is a composite sketch of a key segment of your audience.
+For content marketing purposes, you need personas to help you deliver content that will be most relevant and useful to your audience.” — Ardath Albee

-You think about who would want what you’re offering the most, then create a set of standard personas to represent them, down to their age, location, position — you’ll even give them a name.
-Then, as you build out your marketing strategy, you can keep these ideal folks in mind and ensure everything you’re doing fits who you want to be targeting.
+You think about who would want what you’re offering the most, then create a set of standard personas to represent them.
+You break it down by their age, location, position — you’ll even give them a name.
+Then as you build out your marketing strategy, you can keep these ideal folks in mind and ensure everything you’re doing fits who you want to be targeting.

+That’s because it is.
+Nice and easy.
 The tricky part here is this…

 B2B marketing personas aren’t quite as simple.